 Brent Patterson Memorial Trophy

-Adam Cracknell spent 2000/01 with the Saanich Braves, scoring 51 points in 47 games.
-The next year he moved up to the Western Hockey League where he played four seasons with the Kootenay Ice.
-In 2004 he was drafted in the 9th round by the Calgary Flames and made his NHL debut with the St. Louis Blues on December 15, 2011.
-Cracknell has appeared in 208 NHL games with St. Louis, Vancouver and Edmonton.
-In 2015 he scored the game-winning shootout goal for the Vancouver Canucks in their pre-season game with the San Jose Sharks at the Q Centre.
-In 2020/21, Cracknell is playing in Denmark for Esbjerg Energy.
+Adam Cracknell spent 2000/01 with Saanich, scoring 51 points in 47 games.
+The next year he moved up to the Western Hockey League and played four seasons with the Kootenay Ice.
+He made his NHL debut with the St. Louis Blues on December 15, 2011.
+Cracknell appeared in 208 NHL games with St. Louis, Vancouver and Edmonton.
+In 2015 he scored the game-winning shootout goal for the Vancouver Canucks in their pre-season game against San Jose at the Q Centre.
+In 2022/23, Cracknell is playing for the Tuscon Roadrunners.

 Victoria Cougars (Western Hockey League)

-The Victoria Cougars held almost all of their training camps at Pearkes Arena.
-The last Cougars camp was in 1990 before they relocated their pre-season training to Lake Cowichan.
+From 1971 to 1989, the Victoria Cougars held their training camp at Pearkes Arena.
+In 1990, they moved their pre-season training to Lake Cowichan.

 The Cougars hosted six WHL preseason games at Pearkes: